DS3Lab/cognival-cli/README.md

 All cognitive data sources are freely available for you to download and preprocess.

 The fully preprocessed vectors as described in the publication can however be downloaded from the tool, as well as [here](https://drive.google.com/uc?id=1ouonaByYn2cnDAWihnQ3cGmMT6bJ4NaP).

+## Testing and Development
+In order to run the tests, you need to download the [test_data](https://drive.google.com/open?id=1f0hFulGIwqf6FRbPCv14d6yiEXh6WI49) and extract the archive into the `tests` directory.
+Note that testing coverage is fairly minimal at present time.